You-Gao/Blog/mainpages/about.md

 ## why the selection?

-The blog was categorized into motifs (fun, books, me, work, images) as they were things I frequently encounter throughout my life.
+The blog was categorized into motifs (fun, books, me, work, images) as they were things I frequently encountered throughout my life.
 Within each motif, you will find posts containing my reflections and perspectives on whatever idea I have decided to blabber about. and if I turn out to be a decent blogger, there is something tangible to take away.

 Enjoy the site, no matter how you have stumbled onto this crevice of the internet.